PM Modi in Leh: China says no escalation should take place, Japan hopes for peace

 "Had a good talk with FS Shringla.
 Appreciated his briefing on the situation along LAC, including GOI's policy to pursue peaceful resolution.
 Japan also hopes for peaceful resolution through dialogues.
 Japan opposes any unilateral attempts to change the status quo," tweeted Japanese ambassador to India Satoshi Suzuki.

-China, said that no party should engage in any action that may escalate the situation at this point.
+China said that no party should engage in any action that may escalate the situation at this point.

 India and China are in communication and negotiations on lowering the temperatures through military and diplomatic channels.
 No party should engage in any action that may escalate the situation at this point says, Zhao Lijian, Chinese Foreign Ministry spokesperson said without mentioning the visit by PM Modi.

-India and China have been involved in a border face-off since 5 May when tensions arose between the two neigbours over differing perceptions of the LAC that has not been formally demarcated since their 1962 war.
+India and China have been involved in a border face-off since 5 May when tensions arose between the two neighbours over differing perceptions of the LAC that has not been formally demarcated since their 1962 war.

 PM Modi’s Leh visit, a huge morale booster for soldiers and a stern message to China